At 12:01 AM on October 1st, the U.S. government officially shut down.

 How cutting the Affordable Care Act will affect you

 The topic of contention regarding the federal government’s budget this year is the Affordable Care Act (ACA), also known as Obamacare.
 ACA is a healthcare reform passed by Barack Obama in 2010 to make healthcare more affordable and accessible to Americans.
-Republicans have long criticized this reform.
+Republicans have long criticized the reform.
 Unfortunately, this debate of whether to keep it or not has extended past the fiscal deadline, as some lawmakers assert that the ACA and Medicaid are using millions of dollars to provide healthcare for illegal immigrants.
 However, according to the official website for U.S. federal legislative information, Medicaid only covers lawful immigrants.

 There is no end to the shutdown in sight.